distubejs/old-guide/src/index.md

 ---
+title: DisTube
 description: >-
     A Discord.js module to simplify your music commands and play songs with audio filters on Discord without any API key.
 ---

-# DisTube

 <div align="center">
   <p>